Skip to content

 If you want to learn how to implement these strategies to get the VA benefits you deserve, click here to speak with a VA claim expert for free.

-A wealth of Ohio veteran benefits and exemptions that are unique to the state complement the federal benefits available to all eligible U.S. military veterans.
+A wealth of Ohio veterans benefits and exemptions that are unique to the state complement the federal benefits available to all eligible U.S. military veterans.

 More than 759,000 veterans make their home in the Buckeye state, and numerous veteran benefits in Ohio (including Ohio disabled veteran benefits) are available to honor and support those who served.